anqoVoube/avoid_g_code/README.md

 >Note that end! represents end of list of your applications, you can whether type it or type only your applications
 <hr>

-*If you have any questions related to the usage of this API, feel free to contact me:*
+*If you have any questions related to the usage of this program, feel free to contact me:*

 *Telegram: [@youngerwolf](https://t.me/youngerwolf "Contact me via telegram!")*